mirittal/react-ex/README.md

 - Project github: https://github.com/mirittal/react-ex.git
 - This assignment was an opprtunity to learn ReactJS and experiment with ES6 new features.
 - Running the app on dev mode assumes you have Node.js installed.
-- If you can't run the project either browse to /public and click index.html or goto: http://miritt.org/zocdoc-ex (there's currently a bug with the homepage slider icons, but I'm hoping to fix it soon)